These guidelines are intended to promote clarity and consistency in materials produced by and for Purchase College.

 A note about writing for online publication:

-The Yale Web Style Guide Online is recommended as the reference for everyone who writes for online publication.
+The Yale Web Style Guide Online is recommended as a reference for everyone who writes for online publication.
 As noted in its section on editorial style: